Thailand loves its royal family; it loves its royal fruit too.

 As far as attractions go, the operation is rustic; the buffet is set up in stalls by a quiet stretch of road, while the tour takes place on a carriage pulled by a tractor.
 And don’t even try to find a website for it.
-But all of this is part of its charm.
-And superfluous to the main reason for visiting here - trying its fruit.
+But all of this is part of its charm, and superfluous to the main reason for visiting here: trying the fruit.

-You won’t pay that here, and it won’t have travelled thousands of kilometres, or even metres, to reach you.
+You won’t pay that here, and it won’t have travelled thousands of kilometres, or even that many metres, to reach you.
 And by sample, I mean all the mangosteen and durian you can eat.

 On the way to Suan Lung Thongbai, be sure to visit the Sanctuary of Truth just north of Pattaya.
 An enormous all-wooded building, the structure isn’t a Buddhist temple, like it appears from a distance, but a monument/museum/sculpture dedicated to all religions.
 And it is seriously impressive.